 What You Need for a Ground Mount

-If your home doesn’t have enough unshaded area, you might be able to get a solar ground mount.
-A ground mount does need quite a bit of space, though, so you will need to own a fair bit of unshaded land for it to work.
+If your home doesn’t have enough unshaded space, you might be able to get a solar ground mount.
+A ground-mount does need quite a bit of space, though, so you will need to own a fair bit of unshaded land for it to work.

 Average residential panels are 65 inches by 39 inches.
 This means that you would need an area of at least 18 sq feet for one panel.
 CPS Energy requires that you have at least 260 sq feet of space available.

 Once you have determined if your home is a good fit, you need to decide if your finances will allow it.
 Getting solar is a long-term investment and, as such, it is not a cheap commodity.
 Determining how you will pay for your next 20-plus years of power is vital.